komal-sketch/AWS_Projects/Project_2/COMMANDS.md

 # Update Terraform provider and modules
 terraform get -update

-Initialize Terraform
+## Initialize Terraform

-Before running any Terraform commands, you must initialize the working directory containing Terraform configuration files.
-This step will download the necessary provider plugins and initialize your working environment.
+# Before running any Terraform commands, you must initialize the working directory containing Terraform configuration files.
+# This step will download the necessary provider plugins and initialize your working environment.
 terraform init

-Verify the Terraform Plan
+## Verify the Terraform Plan

-Before applying changes, it's a good practice to review the execution plan.
-This will show you what resources will be created, modified, or destroyed.
+# Before applying changes, it's a good practice to review the execution plan.
+# This will show you what resources will be created, modified, or destroyed.
 terraform plan

-Apply the Terraform Configuration
+## Apply the Terraform Configuration

-Once you are satisfied with the plan, apply the configuration to create the infrastructure on AWS.
+# Once you are satisfied with the plan, apply the configuration to create the infrastructure on AWS.
 terraform apply

-To skip the confirmation prompt, use:
+# To skip the confirmation prompt, use:
 terraform apply -auto-approve

-Check the Infrastructure State
+## Check the Infrastructure State

-You can check the current state of your Terraform-managed infrastructure using:
+# You can check the current state of your Terraform-managed infrastructure using:
 terraform show

-Destroy the Infrastructure
+## Destroy the Infrastructure

-If you want to delete all the resources created by Terraform, use the terraform destroy command.
-This is useful when you want to clean up your environment or stop incurring costs on AWS resources.
+# If you want to delete all the resources created by Terraform, use the terraform destroy command.
+# This is useful when you want to clean up your environment or stop incurring costs on AWS resources.
 terraform destroy

-To skip the confirmation prompt, use:
+# To skip the confirmation prompt, use:
 terraform destroy -auto-approve

-Terraform Output
+## Terraform Output

-To display the outputs from your Terraform configuration, such as the public IP of an EC2 instance, use:
+# To display the outputs from your Terraform configuration, such as the public IP of an EC2 instance, use:
 terraform output

-Validate Terraform Configuration
+## Validate Terraform Configuration

-To check the syntax and correctness of your configuration files, use:
+# To check the syntax and correctness of your configuration files, use:
 terraform validate

-Plan for a Specific Target
+## Plan for a Specific Target

-If you only want to apply or plan for specific resources, you can target them with the -target flag:
+# If you only want to apply or plan for specific resources, you can target them with the -target flag:
 terraform plan -target=aws_vpc.vpc_a

-Refresh Terraform State
+## Refresh Terraform State

-If you want to refresh the state of the resources (i.e., sync the state file with the actual resources), use:
+# If you want to refresh the state of the resources (i.e., sync the state file with the actual resources), use:
 terraform refresh

-Check Terraform Providers
+## Check Terraform Providers

-To check which providers are being used in your Terraform project, use:
+# To check which providers are being used in your Terraform project, use:
 terraform providers

-List All Terraform Resources
+## List All Terraform Resources

-To see all resources managed by Terraform, use:
+# To see all resources managed by Terraform, use:
 terraform state list

-Import Existing Resources into Terraform
+## Import Existing Resources into Terraform

-If you have already created resources manually and want to bring them under Terraform management, you can import them using:
+# If you have already created resources manually and want to bring them under Terraform management, you can import them using:
 terraform import aws_vpc.vpc_a vpc-12345678

-Update Terraform Provider or Modules
+## Update Terraform Provider or Modules

-If you want to update the Terraform provider or any modules used in your project, you can run:
+# If you want to update the Terraform provider or any modules used in your project, you can run:
 terraform get -update

-Accessing Private Subnet from Public Subnet in the Same VPC
+## Accessing Private Subnet from Public Subnet in the Same VPC

-Options:
+### Options:

-Using Bastion Host:
+#### **Using Bastion Host**:

-Launch EC2 in the public subnet.
+# Launch EC2 in the public subnet.

-SSH to the bastion host using public IP:

 ssh -i mykey.pem ec2-user@<bastion-public-ip>

-From bastion host, SSH into the private subnet EC2 using private IP:
+# From bastion host, SSH into the private subnet EC2 using private IP:
 ssh -i mykey.pem ec2-user@10.0.2.10  # Private IP

-Using AWS Systems Manager (SSM):
+#### **Using AWS Systems Manager (SSM)**:

-If EC2 has SSM Agent installed and IAM role attached:
+# If EC2 has SSM Agent installed and IAM role attached:
 aws ssm start-session --target <private-instance-id>

-Using NAT Gateway:
+#### **Using NAT Gateway**:

-If the private subnet needs internet access, deploy a NAT Gateway in the public subnet and update the route tables for the private subnet to route through the NAT Gateway.
+# If the private subnet needs internet access, deploy a NAT Gateway in the public subnet and update the route tables for the private subnet to route through the NAT Gateway.

-Best Practices for Terraform and AWS:
+## Best Practices for Terraform and AWS:

-Always use IAM roles for EC2 instances and other resources instead of hardcoded credentials.
+# Always use IAM roles for EC2 instances and other resources instead of hardcoded credentials.

-Use variables and output files to make your Terraform code reusable and modular.
+# Use variables and output files to make your Terraform code reusable and modular.

-Use state backends like S3 to store Terraform state in a centralized and secure way.
+# Use state backends like S3 to store Terraform state in a centralized and secure way.

-Ensure that security groups follow the principle of least privilege—only allow traffic that is absolutely necessary.
+# Ensure that security groups follow the principle of least privilege—only allow traffic that is absolutely necessary.